Penmanshiel Tunnel: Official report

+Geotechnical investigations into the surrounding hillside found evidence suggesting fracturing of the rock overlying the tunnel, but this was not thought to be definitive.
+Only during excavation of the cutting for the bypass alignment did the "most revealing" piece of evidence become available: a detailed geological survey of the hill along the line of the cutting exposed an anticlinal structure of shattered and sheared rock that was found to intersect the line of the tunnel near the area of the collapse.

-The report accordingly concluded that the collapse was likely to be the result of degeneration of the fractured rock overlying the tunnel, which progressively increased the loading on the tunnel's brick arch ring in a way that could not adequately be distributed into the surrounding hillside.
-It was further noted that these conditions had quite possibly made the tunnel "dangerously unstable" for many years prior to the collapse, and that the collapse would likely have occurred at some time or another even had the enlargement works not been undertaken.
+The report concluded that the collapse was likely the result of degeneration of the rock within the anticlinal structure overlying the tunnel, which progressively—but inconsistently—increased the loading on the tunnel's brick arch ring in a way that could not adequately be distributed into the surrounding hillside.
+The existence of the anticline would almost certainly never have been confirmed without the excavation of the bypass cutting, and it was considered "most unlikely" that the "extreme complexity" of the geology could ever have been appreciated by investigation of rock exposed in the tunnel or through other routine investigatory techniques.

+It was further noted that the degeneration of the overlying rock had made the tunnel "dangerously unstable" for many years prior to the collapse, and that the collapse would most probably have occurred at some time or another regardless of whether or not the enlargement works had been undertaken.
+The investigation thought it likely that the works contributed to the timing of the collapse, in that the already overloaded tunnel walls could not tolerate the slight increase in stress placed upon them by the excavation of the tunnel floor.

 Finally the report stated that—as the conditions leading to the collapse could not reasonably be foreseen—there were no grounds for finding any individual responsible for the accident.
-Despite this the British Railways Board was charged in the High Court of Justiciary in Edinburgh with "having failed to do all that was reasonably practical to ensure that persons in the tunnel were not exposed to the risk of personal injury by the collapse of part of the [tunnel] structure", on the basis that no geotechnical survey—whether futile or not—had been conducted prior to the works commencing.
+Despite this the British Railways Board was charged in the High Court of Justiciary at Edinburgh with breaching the Health and Safety at Work etc. Act 1974 by "having failed to do all that was reasonably practical to ensure that persons in the tunnel were not exposed to the risk of personal injury by the collapse of part of the [tunnel] structure", on the basis that a full geotechnical survey—whether futile or not—had not been conducted prior to the works commencing.
 The Board entered a guilty plea and was fined £10,000.

-Replacement works
+Bypass

 In the aftermath of the collapse British Rail originally intended to repair and re-open the tunnel, but this was ruled out as being excessively dangerous and difficult once investigations revealed the extent of the collapse.
-It was judged instead that it would be more expedient and cost-effective to construct a new alignment for the railway that bypassed the tunnel.
+It was judged that it would be more expedient and cost-effective to construct a new alignment for the railway that bypassed the tunnel.